 - Dually eligible individuals age 18 to 20 who meet the other three above criteria

-If you want to learn if you meet the above eligibility requirements, are not yet receiving Medicaid managed long-term care, and are interested in joining an MLTC plan, you first must contact the Conflict-Free Evaluation and Enrollment Center (CFEEC) at 855-222-8350.
-CFEEC will send a nurse to your home to perform a conflict-free evaluation.
-The nurse will assess your long-term care needs and tell you by the end of your evaluation if you are eligible to join an MLTC plan.
+If you want to learn if you meet the above eligibility requirements, are not yet receiving Medicaid managed long-term care, and are interested in joining an MLTC plan, you first must contact the New York Independent Assessor Program (NYIAP) at 855-222-8350.
+NYIAP will send a nurse to your home to perform an evaluation of your need for long-term care.
+The nurse will tell you by the end of your evaluation if you are eligible to join an MLTC plan.

-After completing this conflict-free evaluation, you have 75 days to join the MLTC plan of your choice.
-After 75 days, your evaluation expires and you must schedule a new visit from the CFEEC to be reassessed.
+After completing this evaluation, you have 75 days to join the MLTC plan of your choice.
+After 75 days, your evaluation expires and you must schedule a new visit from the NYIAP to be reassessed.

-Note: The CFEEC does not determine the services or level of care you will receive after enrolling in an MLTC plan.
+Note: NYIAP does not determine the services or level of care you will receive after enrolling in an MLTC plan.
 Rather, the plan you choose will make its own care determinations based on your specific needs.